spdx/spdx-3-model/model/Licensing/Properties/isDeprecatedId.md

 ## Description

-The isDeprecated property specifies whether an identifier for a License or an Addition has been marked as deprecated.
+The isDeprecatedId property specifies whether an identifier for a License or an Addition has been marked as deprecated.

 If the property is not defined, then it is presumed to be false (i.e., not deprecated).